TheGogy/sudoku-solver/README.md

 - [Test package](/test_scripts/README.md/#title)

 # <a name="intro"></a>Intro
 This is my solution to the problem proposed by CW1 of the AI module.
-It is an agent that, on my i5-11400h processor, can solve a sudoku in an average of 0.75 milliseconds.
-I have chosen to use Donald Knuth's Algorithm X for this, as the removal of rows and columns from matrix A is an efficient method for constraint propagation.
+It is an agent that, on my i5-11400h processor, can solve a sudoku in an average of under half a millisecond for the test data included.
+I have chosen to use two separate solvers: A simple backtracking algorithm for easy sudokus, and a more complicated algorithm for harder sudokus: Algorithm X.

+> **Note**
+> Although my approach uses two separate solvers, my main focus is on Algorithm X, which will be discussed in detail below.
+A short explanation of my backtracking solver, as well as how I have implemented it, can be found [here](#hybrid_alg/).

 # <a name="usage"></a>How to use the solver